Frente Amplio (Chilean political party)

-The Frente Amplio (Spanish for Broad Front, FA) is a Chilean left-wing political party and founded in 2024 as a result of the merger of the former coalition of the same name.
+The Frente Amplio (Spanish for Broad Front, FA) is a Chilean left-wing political party, founded in 2024 as a result of the merger of the former coalition of the same name.

 Platform and ideology

-The Frente Amplio was formed as a result of the merger of left-wing political parties that aimed to change the political situation of Chile in favor of participative democracy and feminism.
+The Frente Amplio was formed as a result of the merger of left-wing political parties that aimed to change the political situation of Chile in favor of participative democracy, democratic socialism and feminism.

 Some reports consider their ideology close to populism due to the fact that the coalition was built off of existing popular movements (such as the 2011 student movement).

 Although it has the same name as the center-left coalition from Uruguay, political analysts tend to see the Frente Amplio as more similar to the Spanish left-wing populist party Podemos.
 2017 presidential primary candidate Alberto Mayol highlighted the fact that a clear "leftist tradition" exists in most of the coalition members.

-Since Gabriel Boric won the 2021 general election, the president and his party have taken more centrist positions and moderated on numerous issues.
+Although after Gabriel Boric won the 2021 general election, his government adopted more moderate positions on several issues, mainly due to a Congress without clear majorities and the inclusion of the center-left Democratic Socialism coalition in his cabinet.